jan-cieslik/cancer_informatics/docs/learning_R/manipulating_saving_data.md

 ### Filtering Columns

 - To select columns from a `data.table`, you can supply a *character* vector with column names as the second argument for `DT[i, j, by]`, similar to data frames.
-- The difference between data frames and data tables is that when you select a single column from a data frame you get a vector instead of a data frame, but when you select a single column from a data table you get a data table.
+- A difference between data frames and data tables is that when you select a single column from a data frame you get a vector instead of a data frame, but when you select a single column from a data table you get a data table.
-This avoids unintentional coding errors.
+This default behaviour can be changed by setting `drop=FALSE` to avoid reducing a dataframe to a vector.
 - You can also select columns by using column numbers.

 ```r